Sharly-Chess/sharly-chess.github.io/docs/network/index.en.md

 _Sharly Chess_ can be used like traditional chess competition management software: the arbiter manages the competition alone, on their computer.

-However, Sharly Chess isn’t limited to the arbiter’s computer.
+However, _Sharly Chess_ isn’t limited to the arbiter’s computer.
 Other devices — laptops, tablets, smartphones — can also connect to the server to:

 * Display screens (pairings, standings, results, etc.)
-* Allow players to enter their own results
+* Allow players to check-in or enter their own results
 * Give access to assistant arbiters or staff

 ## What is a network?